conduktor/conduktor-poc-kafka-protocol/README.md

 <img src="https://www.conduktor.io/svgs/logo/black.svg" width="256">

-This is an internal technical POC to demonstrate how to bend the Kafka protocol to encrypt/decrypt data.
+This internal technical POC demonstrates how to work with the Kafka protocol to alter incoming/outgoing records.
+Our original aim was to understand how to encrypt or validate data.
+This POC only contain the capability to log what is happening at the protocol level, but it's extensible.
 We've decided to open-source it for educational purposes only; it is not meant to be used, especially not in production.

 # Why?